-On August 22, 2023 (the "Closing Date"), the Company consummated the previously announced Business Combination (the "Business Combination"), pursuant to the terms of the Agreement and Plan of Merger, dated as of May 10, 2021, as amended as of October 27, 2021, November 9, 2021, November 30, 2021, August 26, 2022, February 24, 2023 and June 23, 2023 (as amended, the "Merger Agreement"), by and among Aurora, Better Holdco, Inc. ("Better"), and Aurora Merger Sub I, Inc., formerly a wholly owned subsidiary of Aurora ("Merger Sub").
-On the Closing Date, Merger Sub merged with and into Better, with Better surviving the merger (the "First Merger") and Better merged with and into Aurora, with Aurora surviving the merger and changing its name to "Better Home & Finance Holding Company" (referred to as "Better Home & Finance" or the "Company") (such merger, the "Second Merger," and together with the First Merger, the "Business Combination" and the completion thereof, the "Closing").
+On August 22, 2023 (the "Closing Date"), the Company consummated the previously announced Business Combination its business combination (the "Business Combination"), pursuant to the terms of the Agreement and Plan of Merger, dated as of May 10, 2021, as amended as of October 27, 2021, November 9, 2021, November 30, 2021, August 26, 2022, February 24, 2023 and June 23, 2023 (as amended, the "Merger Agreement"), by and among Aurora, Better Holdco, Inc. ("Pre-Business Combination Better"), and Aurora Merger Sub I, Inc., formerly a wholly owned subsidiary of Aurora ("Merger Sub").
+On the Closing Date, Merger Sub merged with and into Pre-Business Combination Better, with Pre-Business Combination Better surviving the merger (the "First Merger") and Pre-Business Combination Better merged with and into Aurora, with Aurora surviving the merger and changing its name to "Better Home & Finance Holding Company" (referred to as "Better Home & Finance" or the "Company") (such merger, the "Second Merger," and together with the First Merger, the "Business Combination" and the completion thereof, the "Closing").